floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 all granular allocations directly call into `vkAllocateMemory()`.
-Originally I had intended to use SebAaltonen's [OffsetAllocator](https://github.com/sebbbi/OffsetAllocator) as the default GPU allocator, but also expose an allocator interface to allow users to hook in more comlex allocators like [VMA](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator).
+Originally I had intended to use SebAaltonen's [OffsetAllocator](https://github.com/sebbbi/OffsetAllocator) as the default GPU allocator, but also expose an allocator interface to allow users to hook in more complex allocators like [VMA](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator).

 Historically a custom allocator was pretty much required because some Vulkan drivers only allowed 4096 unique GPU allocations.
 Today though it looks